ajsimas/the-pragmatic-firewall-engineer/Core.md

 ### Commenting conventions

 - **Explain intent, not mechanics:** Avoid restating what the rule does (e.g.
   Allow TCP 443).
-Instead, expalin why the rule exists (e.g. required for month-end reporting).
+Instead, explain why the rule exists (e.g. required for month-end reporting).
 - **Put a ticket number in the comment:** There is often too much information to include in a comment field (e.g. requester, justification, expiration date,